You are listening to the Sean Hannity Radio Show Podcast.

 Special counsel was appointed based on what?

-Evidence that was illegally legal.
+Evidence that was illegally leaked.

-Let me say one last thing on this Sean.
+Let me say one last thing on this, Sean.

 And James Comey evidently didn't think two seconds about breaching that.